SMLC-NYSBC/TARDIS/docs/usage/3d_membrane.rst

 Prediction
 __________

-(Optional) Type the following to check if TARDIS is up-to-date and is working properly.
+(Optional) Type the following to check if TARDIS is working properly.

 `Tips:` If any error occurs, try using our `troubleshooting chapter <troubleshooting.html>`__.